Telehealth Privacy, Security & Your Rights

 Mental health information often has additional privacy protections:

-- Substance abuse records: Federal law (42 CFR Part 2) provides extra protection
+- Substance abuse records: Federal law (42 CFR Part 2) provides extra protection.
+SUD records can't be released to law enforcement, employers, or in most legal proceedings without explicit patient consent or specific narrow exceptions.

 Exceptions to Confidentiality